rubynortheast/dibirails/README.md

-# DIBI 2012: Introduction to Rails
+# DIBI 2012 Workshop: Introduction to Ruby on Rails

 Placeholder for Rails application